 Our #1 concern is patient safety.
 Things look different and will be different.
 This page will describe some of the measures we are taking to protect our team, our patients, and do great dentistry.

-All patients will be contacted before their scheduled appointments and screened for symptoms of respiratory illness over the phone (e.g., fever3, cough, shortness of breath).
-If the patient reports signs or symptoms of fever or respiratory illness, they are encouraged to contact their medical care provider and start a 14-day quarantine.
+If the patient reports signs or symptoms of fever or respiratory illness, they are encouraged to contact their medical care provider.
+We will reschedule as needed.

 PERSONAL PROTECTIVE EQUIPMENT